Mucolytics & Expectorants

 Clinical Pearl

 Rotten-egg smell = acetylcysteine.
-If the client is wheezing, give the bronchodilator first — mucolytics can make bronchospasm worse before they make breathing better.
+If the client is wheezing, give the bronchodilator first — and remember it doubles as the acetaminophen antidote, replenishing glutathione.